Where is Omega during the Last Story? He's a robot, he would also be immune to the nerve gas. All that firepower could sure come in handy.

 Shadow never seems to bleed anyway; the intro cutscene sees him shrugging off bullets and explosions, and in game all taking a hit seems to do is knock him down and cost him rings (and far fewer rings than Sonic usually loses, mind).
 I think it's safe to assume that while he can be killed with sufficient effort, he doesen't really take injuries.
 As for X-ray machine, he saw the androids, then immediately chased down Eggman, who told him for certain that he was an android, and he believed that.
 There was no time when he was uncertain in which he could have gone and done anything to test it.

-Ah, yes.
-Shadow cutting himself.
-As if he isn't angsty enough.
-It wouldn't have worked anyway since the idea of an android is a living outer skin over a robot.
+It wouldn't have worked anyway since the idea of an android is a living outer skin over a robotic skeleton and interior.

 How is a melee weapon capable of refilling its "ammo"?